 Spring is upon us, and the 2015 mobile trends are changing how we connect and do business.
 Mobile phones are bigger, used more and are integrated in to all facets of our lives.
 Wearable technology is hitting the mainstream, and will have an impact throughout the rest of the year.

 Most new mobile phones released to the Canadian Market (Apple, Samsung, HTC, Sony…) have screens that are larger than 4.5 inches/11.5cm.
 This translates to users spending more time on these devices and their tablets and less time on computers.
 In turn mobile consumers are doing more and more of their online business through applications on their phones; this provides both an opportunity and a dilemma.
 This trend presents an issue for companies seeking to engage their clients through native apps and browser friendly versions of their sites, while increasing the assurance that transactions and data are being secured properly.
-A recent study by IBM Security and the Ponemon Institute found that an alarming rate of mobile development is happening without the proper investment in to security, and that up to 40% of large companies are not taking the precautions necessary to secure mobile apps being built.

 The relatively low cost of cloud technologies has already led to some innovation in the mobile application space.
 Cloud applications are usually a combination of desktop and web apps, often leading to a great UX, with fast response and offline capabilities that allow flexibility for users.
 They also allow the versatility of uploading/downloading different files and sharing information over various devices seamlessly.
 The integration of functionalities and the ability to manage data with applications from smart phones, tablets and watches continues to provide a new opportunity for developers to enable sharing in the office and at home.
 If you have internet access, you have the ability to synchronize your life, data and devices, while storing it for easy access in the cloud.